LukasMurdock/LukasMurdock.github.io/_posts/2020-04-17-everything-email.md

 ## Email Marketing
 Over the past decade, email marketing has proven to be significantly more prosperous than social media marketing.
 A McKinsey study found that it is more than 40 times more effective at acquiring new customers than Facebook and Twitter combined.
 It’s permission based and revolves around regular contact that builds trust.

-Email marketing is a tool that allows us to communicate with our audience through targeted, relatable, and humanized content.
-It’s not about sending as many promotional emails as you can, instead, we use email marketing as a tool for building relationships with our audience.
+Email marketing is a tool that allows your to communicate with your audience through targeted, relatable, and humanized content.
+It’s not about sending as many promotional emails as you can, instead, use email marketing as a tool for building relationships with your audience.
 This makes an email marketing list a valuable asset for any business because it provides a direct line of communication with customers.

 The best way to get people to join a list is to offer an incentive.
 For example, you’ll often see a free ebook or an industry report.
 There are three common types of incentives:
 1. **Case Study:** a story about people and brands in a particular niche.